JuliaIO/FileIO.jl/README.md

     ownstream::Bool
 end

-function read(reader::WAVReader, frames::Int)
+function Base.read(reader::WAVReader, frames::Int)
     # read and decode audio samples from reader.io
 end

-function close(reader::WAVReader)
+function Base.close(reader::WAVReader)
     # do whatever cleanup the reader needs
     reader.ownstream && close(reader.io)
 end

+# FileIO has fallback functions that make these work using `do` syntax as well,
+# and will automatically call `close` on the returned object.
 loadstreaming(f::File{format"WAV"}) = WAVReader(open(f), true)
 loadstreaming(s::Stream{format"WAV"}) = WAVReader(s, false)
-# FileIO has fallback functions that make these work using `do` syntax as well.
 ```

 If you choose to implement `loadstreaming` and `savestreaming` in your package,